LambdaMOO: Governance

-Politics
+leaves a scar and newting doesn't.") and includes the character's transformation into a helpless amphibian as a final act of public humiliation.

+Originally, wizards enforced the virtual world's code of conduct ad hoc.
+Frustrated with the growing workload, Pavel Curtis announced in December 1992 that wizards would from then on answer only to technical affairs and not social matters.
+Under this policy, called the "New Direction", the responsibility would be moved onto the community itself.

+The Bungle affair

+Responding to a March 1993 sexual misconduct incident was a crisis for the newly self-governing LambdaMOO community.
+Through a user-generated object, a user named "Mr. Bungle" was able to describe actions on behalf of others.
+In a public space, he used this capability to force two women to perform various sexual and masochistic acts with him and each other, distressing and humiliating them.

+The community, which had not formed any decision-making body in the first four months of the New Direction, was unable to form a consensus about how to proceed.
+Ultimately, a wizard acted unilaterally in toading Mr. Bungle.

+1993–1996 user democracy and arbitration system

 While most MOOs are run by administrative fiat, in summer of 1993 LambdaMOO implemented a petition/ballot mechanism, allowing the community to propose and vote on new policies and other administrative actions.
 A petition may be created by anyone eligible to participate in politics (those who have maintained accounts at the MOO for at least 30 days), can be signed by other players, and may then be submitted for administrative 'vetting'.
 Once vetted, the petition has a limited time to collect enough signatures to become valid and be made into a ballot.
 Ballots are subsequently voted on; those with a 66% approval rating are passed and will be implemented.
 This system suffered quite a lot of evolution and eventually passed into a state where wizards took back the power they'd passed into the hands of the people, but still maintain the ballot system as a way for the community to express its opinions.

-Demographics
+Community

 The population of LambdaMOO numbered close to 10,000 around 1994, with over 300 actively connected at any time.